 Re-launch Outlook, and try again.
 After updating OAB, the error should be fixed.

-You can use Exchange Error Code Look-up tool to resolve error code 0x80070005 to MAPI_E_NO_ACCESS or E_ACCESSDENIED.
-This means that you need to add SendAs permission on the shared mailbox to the Exchange user (the error still exist then try to add Send-as permissions using Office 365 web base admin panel).
+You can use the Exchange Error Code Look-up tool to resolve error code 0x80070005 to MAPI_E_NO_ACCESS or E_ACCESSDENIED.
+This means that you need to add SendAs permission on the shared mailbox to the Exchange user (the error still exists then try to add Send-as permissions using Office 365 web base admin panel).
 Run the following Exchange PowerShell command: